k8gb-io/k8gb/docs/blog/posts/k8gb-local-setup-beginners-guide.md

 - `test-gslb2` — your second Kubernetes cluster (tagged as `us` region)
 - `edgedns` — a special cluster that runs a DNS server (BIND) acting as your "global" DNS

-You're simulating a real-world multi-region setup on your laptop.
-Once that model clicks, the rest of the setup is straightforward.
+You're simulating a real-world multi-region environment on your laptop.
+Once you see it that way, the whole setup starts to make sense.

 Here's the mental model: